List of breweries in Montana: Copper Furrow Brewing

 Copper Furrow Brewing, in Helena, is owned by David McKeever, Nick Diehl and Mick Mondloch.
 Diehl is the head brewer.
 The brewery opened in 2018.
 Originally named Crooked Furrow, after a way of planting seeds, the name was changed in 2019 due to a trademark dispute.
 Copper is in reference to Butte, one of the owners hometown's.

 At the 2023 Great American Beer Festival, Tmavé won silver for the International Dark Lager category.
 And the English Brown won bronze in the English-Style Brown Ale at the North American Beer Awards.
 Their Winter Warmer won the 2024 gold award in Strong Ales from the Montana Brewers Association.
+Tmave won gold in Czech Dark Lagers at the North American Beer Awards.

 Cranky Sam Brewing

 Cranky Sam Brewing, in Missoula, is located next to Cranky Sam Taproom.
-It is owned by Jennifer and Jed Heggen.
+It is owned by Jennifer and Jed Heggen and co-owned by Timmy Evon.
+Head Brewer is Ryan Cole.
 The building is located in what was once the red-light district in the early 1900s.
 The name refers to an outlaw who operated an opium den, among other activities, in the neighborhood.
 The renovation of the building prior to opening unearthed several treasures.